Skip to Main Content

 Authorship criteria

 All authors listed in a manuscript submitted to any journal in the Blood Journals portfolio must have contributed substantially to the work.
+One author must be designated as the corresponding author, who will be responsible for conveying information between the journal and the author group.
 Upon submission of the manuscript, the corresponding author must indicate, in the online submission and in the Authorship section of the manuscript, the specific contribution of each author.
 An author may list more than one type of contribution and more than one author may have contributed to the same aspect of the work.
-The corresponding author assumes responsibility for obtaining permission from all coauthors for the submission of any/all version(s) of the manuscript and for any changes in authorship.
+The corresponding author assumes responsibility for obtaining permission from all coauthors for the submission of any/all version(s) of the manuscript.
 Examples of appropriate designations include:

 • designed research